asmundwien/safer-version-lens/README.md

 **No CodeLens showing?**

-- Enable the extension (Toggle Enabled)
+- Check the extension is enabled (use `Toggle Enabled` command if needed)
 - Open package.json
 - Do you even have dependencies, devDependencies, peerDependencies, or packageManager?